e-pet/e-pet.github.io/_pages/about.md

 Allow me to elaborate just a *tiny* bit. health risk score models are likely to be used for *resource prioritization* in the healthcare system, for example by influencing who gets access to acute care and who does not.[^1] As these are decisions that influence human livelihoods, we - as a society - would obviously want these decisions to be made "fairly".
 But what does *fairness* even mean in this context?
 - Should men and women (on average) get an identical amount of extra care?
 - What if a disease has a higher prevalence in a certain group?
-- What if certain groups are especially affected by a disease, but it is impossible to identify this group based on available data?
+- What if certain groups are especially affected by a disease, but it is impossible to identify these groups based on available data?
 - What if the data that are available are *biased* due to (historical or present-day) societal biases, such as poor patients having worse access to medical treatment than rich patients?

 Once the *philosophical* question of which fairness definition to pursue is answered, various *technical* questions arise: how can the fairness of a model be quantified, and how can we actively *build* a model that is fair in the chosen sense?